yousefosamaahmed/Accessmate-Ai-/README.md

 Trusted domains

-It is a decision-support feature and should not be treated as an absolute guarantee that a website is safe or malicious.
+Website Safety is a decision-support feature and should not be treated as an absolute guarantee that a website is safe or malicious.

-Care Center and Telegram Alerts
+🧑‍⚕️ Care Center and Telegram Alerts

-AccessMate AI can store trusted caregiver information and create care alerts.
+AccessMate AI can store caregiver information and create care alerts.

-Environmental sound notifications are not limited to emergencies.

-Example Priority Policy

-Sound

-Priority

-Alarm

-High

-Siren

-High

-Baby Cry

-Medium

-Alert Beep

-Medium

-Doorbell

-Low

-Knocking

-Low

-Alert Flow
+Environmental Sound Alert Flow

 Stable sound
    ↓